Role & Responsibilities

 Unit 1 Bargaining Committee

-In accordance with the YusApuY Policy for the Role and Selection of Chairs and Co-chair Alternates, the Committee shall elect annually from among its members a Chair and Co-Chair Alternate for a one (1) year term.
+In accordance with the YusApuY Policy for the Role and Selection of Chairs and Vice Chairs, the Committee shall elect biennially from among its members a Chair and Vice Chair for a two (2) year term.
 The Chair shall represent the Committee as a voting member on the YusApuY Executive Board.

 Per Article 7.06 of the YusApuY Unit 1 Collective Agreement, up to seven (7) Unit 1 Committee Members shall be given time off during normal working hours without loss of pay while attending negotiation meetings with the Employer.
 Any member of the Bargaining Committee who normally works on the evening or night shift will be given time off with pay of three and one-half (3½) hours, if the negotiation meeting lasts three and one-half (3½) hours or less, and seven (7) hours if the meeting lasts more than three and one-half (3½) hours.